Struck by (musical) Lightning

 “Oct.
 14: Okay, it’s Monday morning, and I’ve watched about 50 or 60 videos of Andrea Motis and the other amazing musicians/singers from Joan Chomorro’s music school in Barcelóna, and I’m not even done.
 I’ve been watching a new generation of jazz musicians growing up on YouTube…”

-The page, Friends of Sant Andreu Jazz Band (FOSAJB), was launched on March 16, 2020, and has grown to over 3,000 members around the world in just over six months.
-Bengt-Ove later opted to leave his role of co-administrator, but he remains a valuable contributor, while Bo and I continue to keep a sharp eye on SAJB activities each day, posting news items, photos, videos, and other bits of information that we hope our group members would enjoy.
+The page, Friends of Sant Andreu Jazz Band (FOSAJB), was launched on March 22, 2020, and grew to over 3,000 members around the world in just over six months.
+Bengt-Ove opted to leave his role of co-administrator, but he remains a valuable contributor, while Bo and I continue to keep a sharp eye on SAJB activities each day, posting news items, photos, videos, and other bits of information that we hope our group members would enjoy.

-I’ve since written a number of follow-up articles about the SAJB project, enlisting the further help of Joan Chamorro, as well as that of the always helpful and wonderful Elia Bastida — former SAJB band member and jazz violinist extraordinaire (who now performs in The New Quartet, with Chamorro and fellow current and past band members Alba Armengou and Carla Motis).
-Elia always finds time to answer a random question or pass along information for upcoming SAJB events — and, she’s a member of the FOSAJB group.
+I’ve since written a number of follow-up articles about the SAJB project, enlisting the further help of Joan Chamorro, as well as that of the always helpful and wonderful Elia Bastida — former SAJB band member and jazz violinist extraordinaire (who formed The New Quartet with Chamorro and fellow current and past band members Alba Armengou and Carla Motis, and is now part of the New Quintet).
+Elia always finds time to answer a random question, or pass along information for upcoming SAJB events — and, to our delight, she’s a member of the FOSAJB group.

-I’ve also had the pleasure of “meeting” online, and writing an article about the band’s honorary member from Russia, the multi-talented and charming Anastasia Ivanova, who shares the same passion for jazz as the SAJB members, and who visited and played with them in Barcelona at Jazzing Fest last year.
+I’ve also had the pleasure of “meeting” online, and writing an article about the band’s honorary member from Russia, the multi-talented and charming Anastasia Ivanova, who shares the same passion for jazz as the SAJB members, and who visited and played with them in Barcelona at Jazzing Fest in 2019.
 We’ve kept in touch since, which is an honor for me.

-I had never dreamed, when stumbling upon that video of Andrea a year ago, that I would become so involved (albeit remotely) with such an enjoyable, satisfying, and rather addicting musical project to follow, to write about, and simply marvel at the talents of these young musicians.
-It has taken over a good number of my waking hours each and every day and night for the past year, but I like to think that in the process I’ve made many new friends as well.
-In the beginning, I found it quite lonely posting SAJB videos on my Facebook page, but failing to get my friends as excited as I was (sadly, very few of them are jazz fans anyway).
-So, I thank all involved who have helped me learn about and appreciate the world of the SAJB, and I wish Joan Chamorro and all of his young musicians — past, present, and future — good health and more wonderful, life-affirming music to come.
+I had never dreamed, when stumbling upon that video of Andrea a year ago, that I would become so involved (albeit remotely) with such an enjoyable, satisfying, and rather addicting musical project to follow, write about, and simply marvel at the talents of these young musicians.
+It has dominated a good number of my waking hours each and every day and night for the past year, but I like to think that, in the process, I’ve made many new friends as well.
+In the beginning, just after discovering the band, I found it quite lonely posting SAJB videos on my own Facebook page, failing to get my friends as excited as I was (sadly, very few of them are jazz fans anyway).
+So, I humbly thank all involved who have helped me learn about and appreciate the world of the SAJB, and I wish Joan Chamorro and all of his young musicians — past, present, and future — good health and more wonderful, life-affirming music to come.

 You can read find my SAJB articles (complete with embedded videos of selected performances), as well as those written by Bengt-Ove Bostrom, in the “Best Reads” section of the Friends of Sant Andreu Jazz Band page on Facebook.